AltoRetrato/Oneiric-Quest/README.md

 - `[Enter]` for Start

 For a better experience for Player 2, in the game, go to Options, Control Settings, and use control `Type B`.
 Then you can use keys `[E][D][C]` and `[O][K][M]` on a QUERTY keyboard for a more intuitive play (and gamepad is also better as well, IMO).

+Just keep in mind that playing Samba de Amigo without maracas is an unforgivable sin, a heresy against the very essence of those sacred instruments!

 ## Roadmap / To-Do List